What Volkswagen's woes say about Germany's economic future – DW – 09/10/2024

 How quickly these reforms can happen remains uncertain, as Germany's so-called debt brake — which restricts annual structural budget deficits to 0.35% of GDP — and infighting between Chancellor Olaf Scholz's coalition partners over the 2025 federal budget, means there is little room for more fiscal stimulus.

 Despite the stream of negative news, Germany remains a key location for international investments.
-The likes of Google, Microsoft, Eli Lily, Amazon and Chinese automaker BYD have announced big spending plans over the past 18 months.
+In the past 18 months, the likes of Google, Microsoft, Eli Lily, Amazon and Chinese automaker BYD have announced big spending plans.

 Berlin has set aside subsidies of around €20 billion to boost the domestic semiconductor sector, particularly in eastern Germany, backing investments by Taiwanese chipmaker TSMC and Intel.